 CBT and addiction

 Addiction is a difficult thing to overcome.
-In CBT, it is thought that addictive behaviors are a direct result of inaccurate and faulty thoughts which allow negative feelings to arise, which in turn lead to negative and unhealthy behaviors such as substance misuse, gambling, and overeating, for example.
+In CBT, it is thought that addictive behaviors are a direct result of inaccurate and faulty thoughts that allow negative feelings to arise, which in turn lead to negative and unhealthy behaviors such as substance misuse, gambling, and overeating, for example.

 In order to treat substance addictions, CBT practitioners will work with patients to record their thoughts and the feelings that come up as a result of them, as well as the negative behaviors that such thoughts and feelings trigger.

 These thoughts and feelings will then be looked at in more detail.
-The therapist will work with the patient to identify thoughts that are inaccurate so that they can be reframed in a more positive light, cause far less mental and emotional distress and ultimately not trigger unhealthy behaviors like drug use, thus breaking the cycle and helping the patient towards sobriety.
+The therapist will work with the patient to identify thoughts that are inaccurate so that they can be reframed in a more positive light, cause far less mental and emotional distress, and ultimately not trigger unhealthy behaviors like drug use, thus breaking the cycle and helping the patient towards sobriety.